manaromar04/a2rl-stem/README.md

 This work was completed as part of the **A2RL STEM League**, where participants were required to:
 - Apply reinforcement learning concepts in practice
 - Design and optimize reward functions
-- Train autonomous agents under real constraints
+- Train autonomous agents under real-world constraints
 - Evaluate models using performance and stability metrics

 The project provided hands-on experience in: